ChrisDuffley/stationPlaylist/addoninternals.md

 * For 6.0 and later, manage broadcast profiles (we'll talk about broadcast profiles in configuration management section).
 * For 17.12 and later, respond to actions such as broadcast profile switches.

 For Creator, Remote VT, and Track Tool, it will let you review column data, including playlist editor content in Creator and Remote VT.
+Due ot its purpose, Remote Studio borrows some features from original Studio app module and others are unavailable (for example, weather and temperature announcement is unavailable in Remote Studio).

 #### Extension points